-Custodial Credit Risk - Deposits: For deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-The District has a deposit policy which requires deposits in excess of federal deposit coverage to be collateralized as required by Minnesota Statutes 118A.03.
+Custodial Credit Risk - Deposits: This is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
+The District has a deposit policy which requires deposits in excess of federal deposit coverage to be collateralized as required by Minnesota Statutes § 118A.03.